Ifrit-Fire/Unity-Utils/README.md

 # Features
 **Timber**
 - A verbose logging system.
-Provides convenience logging for various objects.
+Provides convenience logging extensions for various objects.

 **Vectors**
-- Adds additional Vector math routines, both statically and as extensions.
+- Adds additional Vector math routines as extensions.

 **GameObjects**
-- Just a convenience method for determining if a GO needs instantiating or not.
+- Just a convenience method extension for determining if a GO needs instantiating or not.